 Split Leather Sofas

-Suede and Nubuck Sofas
+Suede and Nubuck Couches

 Suede and Nubuck leathers have been sanded a lot more than other leathers.
-Suede is extremely soft to the touch, but it is also the least stain-resistant of the options available.
+Suede is extremely soft to the touch and the least stain-resistant of the options available.

 A cheaper furniture manufacturer’s first line of attack in giving you the look and feel of leather for a fraction of the price is bonded leather.
-Unfortunately, bonded leather isn’t really leather at all – it has to be only 17% leather by law.
+Unfortunately, this isn’t real leather at all – it only has to be 17% leather by law.

 Aniline leather is colored in a drum.
 Because the dye’s translucent quality allows the hides’ natural grain to shine through, it can also reveal flaws, so only the best quality hides are used in this method.
 The aniline technique changes the texture of leather by soaking it in dye and making it softer to the touch.

-Semi-aniline, or protected aniline, leather is dyed in a vat, and it then has a thin protective coating applied, giving it a slight advantage over aniline leather in terms of stain and fade resistance.
+Semi-aniline leather, or protected aniline, is dyed in a vat, and it then has a thin protective coating applied, giving it a slight advantage over aniline leather in terms of stain and fade resistance.